vs3kulic/yogi/README.md

 ## Get Involved

-Stay tuned for setup instructions and contribution guidelines as the project evolves.
+Stay tuned for setup instructions and contribution guidelines as the project evolves!